 If you'd like my 7 top tips for starting a successful media diet, simply enter your details below.

-Phase #5: What if I just stopped?
+Phase #5: What if I just stopped reading the news?
 (Or: stepping away from the 24-hour news cycle, cold-turkey style)

 I think part of it was due to an article by Ryan Holiday where he encouraged people to stop watching the news.